 The date of the most recent update to this Services Privacy Notice can be found by checking the “last updated” date displayed at the top of this Services Privacy Notice.

-c.
-Global Data Protection Officer.
-New Relic has appointed an internal as well as an external Data Protection Officer.
-For questions about how information is gathered, stored, shared, used, or to exercise any data subject rights, please contact our Data Protection Officers as follows.
+If you have questions about how your Personal Data is collected, stored, shared, used, or to exercise any data data rights, please contact our Data Protection Officer (“DPO”) as follows.

 Email inquiries may be addressed to: Privacy@newrelic.com.